Feb 2026 · Issue

 Hyun

 Matakana Farmers Market is one of the most well-known farmers markets in the region.
-From the moment you arrive, the energy of a lively morning greets you — fresh fruit and vegetables, locally made preserves and honey, artisan breads, handmade crafts, and street food worth queuing for.
+From the moment you arrive, the energy of a lively morning greets you — and on market days, the crowds are proof of just how loved this place is.

 Min, Hyun